This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 Household size and composition are important factors when calculating MAGI and may differ between Marketplace and Medicaid/CHIP calculations.

-• Individuals who appear together on the same tax return are in the same tax household
+For APTC and CSR eligibility, individuals who appear together on the same tax return are in the same tax household.
+The basic equation is: Tax Household = Tax Filer + spouse + tax dependents.
+This includes:

-Medicaid and CHIP Tax Households
+Medicaid and CHIP tax households

 A Medicaid/CHIP household is generally the same as a tax household, with some exceptions:

-• Pregnant women’s household size is increased based on the child(ren) she is carrying
+• Pregnant women's household size is increased based on the child or children she is carrying

-• Consumers who don’t file federal taxes and won’t be claimed as dependents
+• Special non-filer rules apply for consumers who do not file federal taxes and will not be claimed as dependents

 What Income is Counted

-Taxable Income to Report
+Taxable income to report

-• Wages, salaries, bonuses
+• Wages, salaries, and bonuses

 • Self-employment income